 Although live $5 roulette on the Strip is impossible to find, there are options nearby if you’re willing to walk or take a cheap ride.

 The resort formerly known as Hooters offers roulette with a $5 minimum daily.
 OYO is a short walk from the Strip, located behind Tropicana and MGM Grand, and is worth the walk for those looking to stretch their dollar.

 In addition to cheap roulette, OYO also deals a popular $1 blackjack game daily.

 With minimums usually set at $10 (I’ve seen it as low as $5 at times), Ellis Island could be a money-saving alternative when compared to games on the Strip.
 Ellis is a short 10-minute walk behind Horseshoe and also usually deals both $5 craps and blackjack.

 Unfortunately, no downtown Las Vegas casinos currently offer roulette minimums below $5, although $5 tables can be found during non-peak times.

-While nights and weekends can make $5 tables harder to find, casinos like El Cortez, Main Street Station, California, and Downtown Grand will typically be dealing the cheapest games.
+While $5 roulette tables are harder to find on busy nights and weekends, casinos like El Cortez, Main Street Station, California, and Downtown Grand will typically be dealing the cheapest games.